Whitehaven Beach, Whitsundays

 Founded by staff Commander EP Bedwell in 1879, the famous Whitehaven Beach is located on Whitsunday Island, which is part of the Cumberland Island group off the east coast of Australia.

 It is located some 27 kilometres from the Airlie Beach mainland, and continues to be an award-winning beach in not only Australia but also in the south Pacific region every year.

 Not only are these prestigious awards presented by renowned bodies including TripAdvisor and CNN, but they also expose the Whitsundays to a global audience and present this beautiful part of Australia as a world-class destination.

 Whitehaven Beach is a bucket-list destination for many avid travellers with countless people making the journey to the Whitsundays annually to witness the beach in all of its glory.
 It continues to be a favourite among visitors and locals alike for many reasons.

 Whitehaven Beach stretches seven kilometres in length and is made special by its glorious white silica sand which is created through a recurring current over millions of years.
 The sand itself is among some of the softest in the world and is composed of broken down quartz, although it's said that the source of the sand itself is unknown.

 The 98 per cent pure white silica sand is complimented with the lapping aqua coloured water of the Coral Sea and a green, tropical backdrop of Whitsunday Island and the surrounding islands of Haslewood Island and Border Island.

 One of Whitehaven's most famous assets is the beautiful swirling sands it is known for.
-At low tide the sand creates a swirling pattern through the water that is unqiue and beautiful.
-It is best viewed from the equally famous Hill Inlet Lookout point, which can be accessed at the northern end of the island and is a short walk through bushland.
+At low tide, the sand creates a swirling pattern through the water that is unique and beautiful.
+It is best viewed from the equally famous Hill Inlet Lookout point, which can be accessed at the northern end of the island and is a short walk through the bushland.